yvanvds/yap/site/about.md

 ## More about Why
 Yap does not aim to be as good as Pure Data or Max/MSP.
 Instead, it was created specifically to address a few gaps in my current workflow.

+* While Pure Data is certainly a beautiful piece of software, the coding style is very "old school".
+YSE (the sound engine) is written in modern C++ and tries to be as transparent as possible.
+Yap (The gui part) is written as a WPF application in C#.
+Application development is a lot easier this way.

+* Right now, the patcher functionality does not offer anything that does not exist in Pure Data.
+But I intend to go in quite the other direction, implementing much more compositional objects.
+I have to start with something though, and the basic objects are bound to be the same in any visual DSP environment.

-* I am working on a sound engine _(YSE)_, with DSP capabilities.
+* I am also working on a sound engine _(YSE)_, with DSP capabilities.
 Although the engine provides a lot of classes for DSP development, this was not enough.
 Written in C++, the engine is very capable of fast DSP processing.
 But recompiling the code is needed for every change.
 When prototyping, this is not efficient.
 I ended up adding a patcher system to YSE, but it needed an interface and this is the result.

 * YSE also has a C# wrapper.
 But writing DSP code in a managed environment is a no-go.
 Again, a patcher system was the obvious answer for that.